att/rcloud.social/doc/2.1/guidoc/doc.md

 -------------------------------------------

 Recent notebooks are colored according to the modification date, allowing you to easily see which notebooks have recent modifications.
+Only folders containing more than 38 notebooks will show colored rows.

 Show folder date for date-ordered tree
 --------------------------------------